 2. Materials that are (still) not digital:

-In the app store, there is a huge selection of scanner apps that allow you to turn all kinds of documents directly into images or PDFs using your smartphone.
-Some apps even have a special mode for whiteboards to securely digitize notes or diagrams.
+In the app store, there is a huge selection of scanner apps that allow you to convert all kinds of documents directly on your smartphone into images or PDFs.
+Some apps even have a special mode for whiteboards to digitally secure notes or diagrams.

-You can find a selection of scanner apps here: The best scanner apps for Android and iOS – surely there’s one that suits you.
+You can find a selection of scanner apps here: The best scanner apps for Android and iOS – surely there is one that suits your needs.

 3. Materials in PDF or Word format